keelnu/frontend-dev-exercise/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To view the HTML/CSS-only version of the app, right-click on index.html within VS Code and select "Open with Live Server".\To get a local copy up and running follow these simple steps.

 ### Prerequisites